How We Rank Online MBA Programs

 Subfactors to our MBA Ranking System

 Our rankings focus on the following data reported by IPEDs: academics, affordability, reputation, and program availability.
 We also consider subfactors for each of the metrics.
-We chose these metrics as schools consistently report this data, which is essential in assessing a program's value.
+We chose these metrics to assess a program’s value as schools consistently report this data.

 We weigh various factors together rather than choosing individual data points.
-By using multiple data points, we can ensure no singular data point is an outlier, causing a program to be ranked higher than it should be.
-Instead, we have a holistic view of the program with an emphasis on what certain students find desirable in a program.
+That way, we can ensure no singular data point is an outlier, causing a program to be ranked higher than it should be.
+Instead, multiple data points portray a more holistic view of the program.

 Subfactors for Academics

-• Retention Rate: The retention rate refers to the percentage of full-time, first-time, degree-seekers from the previous year who enrolled again in the current fall semester.
-In 2021, the retention rate among 4,937 postsecondary institutions was 75.6%, according to the NCES.
-This rate has been around 71-76% since 2007, indicating it is relatively stable.
+• Retention Rate: The retention rate refers to the percentage of full-time, first-time degree-seekers from the previous year who enrolled again in the current fall semester.
 Schools with a significantly different retention rate indicate students are continuing their studies at the school or dropping out at a different pace than the average school.
-Historically, part-time students have a lower retention rate of 45%.

-• Graduation Rate: The graduation rate refers to the number of students that graduate within 150% of the normal expected time for a degree, which is six years for a bachelor's degree.
+• Graduation Rate: The graduation rate refers to the number of students that graduate within 150% of the expected time for a degree, which is six years for a bachelor's degree.
 It is not the percentage of students that graduate in total.
-Graduation rates differ for two and four year degrees.
-The most recent NCES data for four year degrees is 65% in 2015.
-If a particular university has graduation rates above this, that means a higher percentage of students graduate from that university within the expected timeframe than other U.S. schools overall.
+Graduation rates for two- and four-year degrees differ.
+If an institution has above average graduation rates, it means a higher percentage of students graduate within the expected timeframe compared to other U.S. schools.

 • Robust Faculty: We include two data points in this metric: the student-to-faculty ratio and the proportion of full-time to part-time faculty.
-The most recent data from 2020 indicates an average of 4.9 full-time equivalent students to full-time equivalent staff.
-The faculty data shows a total of 836,597 full-time faculty to 652,818 part-time faculty, which is a ratio of 1.28:1.
 A smaller student-to-faculty ratio indicates smaller class sizes.
-A larger full-time to part-time faculty ratio represents an increase in the number of full-time faculty to part-time faculty.
+A larger full-time to part-time faculty ratio indicates an increase in the number of full-time faculty to part-time faculty.

 Subfactors for Affordability

 • Price for Students With Grants or Scholarships: For this metric, we reference the NCES' average net price of college for students receiving aid.
 The NCES calculates this figure by taking the total price of attendance minus scholarship awards from federal, state, or local governments and institutional sources.
-The latest data is from 2019-2020, indicating an average net price of $18,630 among all institutions and income levels.
-This is further broken down into public and private schools, with public schools being cheaper on average.
-The lower the number, the less students will need to pay for their education.
+The lower the number, the less a student will need to pay for their education.

 • Students Getting Financial Aid: We use two data points to determine how students receive financial aid: the percentage of full-time undergraduates awarded financial aid and the average amount of grants and scholarship aid awarded.
-In total, 72% of students received financial aid, according to NCES' latest data from 2015-2016.
-The average amount of grant and scholarship aid among all income levels and institutions was $14,080 from 2019-20.
-Grant and scholarship aid was highest for private non-profit schools and lowest for private for-profit schools.
+Grant and scholarship aid is typically highest for private nonprofit schools and lowest for private for-profit schools.

 • Post-Graduation Student Debt: Both the average loan default rate and median debt for students six years after entry contribute to post-graduation student debt.
-In 2018, the three-year default rate was 6%.
 The three-year default rate is the percentage of borrowers who entered repayment and defaulted by the end of their second year.
-Graduate students had anaverage debt of $82,810 in 2015-2016.

 Subfactors for Reputation

 • Percent of Applicants Admitted: This metric refers to a school's admissions rate.
 Admissions rate is the percentage of total applications accepted by universities.
-NCES' data shows that 43% of schools accept 50% or more applicants while 7% of schools accept 49.9% or less applicants in 2020-21.
 Using this information, you can see how selective a university is compared to other schools.
-The most prestigious schools likely have a lower acceptance rate — 0.5% of schools accepted less than 10% of applicants.
+The most prestigious schools likely have a lower acceptance rate.

 • Admissions Yield: This factor measures the percentage of admitted undergraduate students who actually enroll in the fall.
-The most recent IPEDS data for admissions yield is from fall 2021 and shows an average admissions yield of 22%.
 Schools with a higher admission yield than this might have a more prestigious reputation.

 Subfactors for Program Availability and Online Flexibility

 • Percent of Relevant Degree Level Offered: Not all schools offer the same degree options and levels.
-Students may prefer to attend schools with a higher percentage of degrees at a certain level.
+Students may prefer to attend schools with more program options.
 Degree categories include associate, bachelor's, master's, doctorate, and certificates.
-We use the most recent IPEDs data to determine the percentage of relevant degrees offered at each school.
+We use the most recent IPEDS data to determine the percentage of programs by degree level offered at each school.

 Recommended Reading